Watch the full and inspiring interview with Andi

 Andi: It’s a matter of consistency being more important than intensity, so it doesn’t help to have a whole day of gratitude where you’re really focusing and you’re acknowledging everything that you’ve got and where you are and who you are.
 And then the rest of the year never touching it.
 It’s far more effective to practice gratitude every single day rather than an intense day and then nothing.

 I really believe in tiny steps and daily disciplines and that dedication and consistency and perseverance really adds up.
-Click To Tweet
+Share on XIt creates extremely valuable momentum over time and it’s doable.

 One of the things that I’ve noticed with transformation is it’s so hard.
 And if we’re going to give ourselves unattainable techniques and strategies to put into our lives, they are not sustainable.